-In an audiophile’s quest to getting the best audio from his pair of headphones, he often encounters a time when a headphone amplifier is necessary.
-For the regular headphone user, a headphone amp is still a consideration to make when choosing the best headphones for the most desirable listening experience.
+In an audiophile's quest to get the best audio from his pair of headphones, he often encounters a time when a headphone amplifier is necessary.
+For the regular headphone user, a headphone amp is still a consideration when choosing the best headphones for the most desirable listening experience.

 In this article, we'll describe headphone amplifiers in greater detail and provide you with the information to decide for yourself if a headphone amp is worth it to you.